4. Graphics and numbering of flight lines and images#

 ../_images/NG_fl_symbols7.png

 Navigator / SensorHandler sent the capture command to the camera but the camera did not reply that the image has been taken.
 Therefore, the images are colored blue.
-When this occurs, the photographer needs to inspect the system components, e.g. the state of the camera and INSS.
+When this occurs, the photographer needs to inspect the system components, e.g. the status of the camera and INSS.

 4.2.
 Filtered display of images#